 Matthew A. Broom, M.D., is the principal investigator on a privately-funded three-year grant ($461,403) via the Maternal Child and Family Health Coalition entitled Happy Mothers, Healthy Families aimed at improving the identification, evaluation, treatment and referral of St. Louis City mothers with postpartum depression.

-Donna R. Halloran, M.D., MSPH, has a secondary appointment in the SLU Center for Outcomes Research to complete projects related to claims data from WellPoint, the largest private health insurer in the State of Missouri, and Medicaid.
+Donna Halloran, M.D., has a secondary appointment in the SLU Center for Health Outcomes Research to complete projects related to claims data from WellPoint, the largest private health insurer in the State of Missouri, and Medicaid.
 She is collaborating with faculty from SLUCOR, assessing perinatal outcomes using pharmacy and medical claims linked to birth certificates.
-She is also examining the effects of maternal obesity and post-term deliveries on perinatal complications.
-She is working with a junior faculty member, Dr. Nadim Kanafani, to explore the predictors of infant obesity and has recruited 50 patients from the Danis Pediatrics clinic for a two-year study.
+She is also examining factors in rapid weight infant weight gain.
+Dr. Halloran has mentored researchers in the Neonatology Division as well as the General Pediatrics Division.
+She completed her Ph.D. in outcomes research and remained on a NIH K08 clinical scientist research career development award to sponsor her research.

-Gene LaBarge, M.D., is a co-investigator on funded grants to identify and treat postpartum depression in mothers in the city of St. Louis and to determine the feasibility of using text messaging as a therapeutic intervention among obese adolescents.
+Gene LaBarge, M.D., is a co-investigator on funded grants to identify and treat postpartum depression in St. Louis city mothers, as well as several grants to asses food insecurity and to develop collaboration between a pediatric residency and a mobile farmer’s market.

 Jennifer Ladage, M.D., is the primary investigator for the Pediatric Refugee Comprehensive Health Care Initiative Grant funded by the Lutheran Foundation of St. Louis, Missouri to improve health care access, including home nurse visits, for refugee families.
 She has presented her work with International Adoptees and Refugees at local, regional and international meetings.